Jennifer Levy thought she was being a good mom when one day she put an "I love you" note into her 6-year-old son's lunchbox.

 Easy to Love Parent Support Group

 Provides a place for parents and family members to meet monthly to share experiences and give strength and hope to families who are raising children with ASD, ADD/ADHD, SPD, anxiety and other mental health, developmental or behavioral struggles.
-"Through sharing in this experience of raising these 'hard to raise' kids, we grow stronger and more resilient," says its website.
+"Through sharing in this experience of raising these 'hard to raise' kids, we grow stronger and more resilient," says their website.

 When • The Salt Lake City group is always scheduled for the second Wednesday of the month, 7 to 8 p.m.